-Exciting isn’t it?
-I sure loved it when it first came out in 2011.
 But did you know that this movie is not entirely a fiction?
-Biohacking the brain for improved performance is real.
+Biohacking the brain for improved performance is real and it's happening among us.
 There are world leaders, entrepreneurs and artists that have been doing this all along, and now you can do too.
 Here are 10 ways to biohack your brain for improved performance, health and longevity.

 Please Note: Keep in mind that natural supplements aren’t always 100% safe, this is especially true if you take other medications.
 Talk to your doctor before adding any brain supplements and check for possible drug-interactions here.